shawbicc/cubesat/esp32_bme688_web/README.md

 - Open the project in Arduino IDE.

-- Select your board: ESP32S3 Dev Module.
+- Select your board: ESP32S3 Dev Module. (or Nologo ESP32C3 Super mini)

 - Select the correct COM port.